P-OPSTeam/axelar-tools/README.md

 here are the current options :

-1. "Install Binary by using wrapper -- work in progress"
+1. "Install Binary by using wrapper" - Install using wrapper, no auto start at boot

 2. "Install Binary by systemd" - Installing node/validator via systemd